Increase in Scarlet Fever and Group A Streptococcus (GAS) cases.

 It is not an onerous task but allows you to understand better how a GP practice operates and gives you an opportunity to help the practice make improvements.

-Our next meeting will be on Monday 4th April at 6pm at the Practice.
+Our next meeting will held at the Practice (Date and Time TBC).
 Everyone is welcome to come and join.

 Everglade Medical Practice & MENTOR360 – FREE 6-MONTH SUBSCRIPTION FOR PATIENTS